amparoamparo/portfolio/README.md

 Needless to say, I will be adding projects and an "About" section in the near future.

 In addition, I plan to implement the following enhancements:
-- Dark mode: as you can see from the Figma prototypes, all colours and assets have already been designed, they’re just waiting to be implemented.
+- Dark mode: all colours and assets have already been chosen/designed/exported, they’re just waiting to be implemented.
 - Theme toggle: add required functionality to the theme toggle to be able to switch between light and dark mode.

 ## Observations

 ### Accessibility